 Kings and Cities.
 The interaction between kings and cities constitutes the core of what we might call the political dimension of Hellenistic rule.
 In its classical understanding, however, the Greek concept “political” means “pertaining to the affairs of a polis.”
-In this sense, Hellenistic monarchies were not political entities proper but supra-political structures.
-Nonetheless, Hellenistic monarchies did not operate in a political void; they were linked in manifold ways to cities as highly complex and dynamic socio-political entities that both empowered the monarchies and presented them with significant governance challenges.
+In this sense, Hellenistic monarchies were not political entities proper but suprapolitical structures.
+Nonetheless, Hellenistic monarchies did not operate in a political void; they were linked in manifold ways to cities as highly complex and dynamic sociopolitical entities that both empowered the monarchies and presented them with significant governance challenges.
 For one, cities were important nodes of public and private services, production, and trade.
 As venues of societal integration, stratification, and differentiation, cities also played a pivotal role in consolidating monarchical power by mobilizing human resources and serving as recruitment grounds for the military and the royal administration.

 Local populations were typically heterogeneous in their social, cultural, and ethnic composition.
-The total population associated with a city usually comprised both more urbanized and more rural segments covering a broad spectrum of strata characterized by vastly differing preconditions and opportunities, including a highly competitive and socially privileged civic elite, a citizen body organized into demes and civic tribes, a wide range of corporate organizations and associations, and other more or less structured groups (such as military or ethnic), as well as distinct categories like mercenaries, settlers, commercial travelers, resident foreigners, and enslaved people.
+The total population of a city usually comprised both urbanized and rural segments covering a broad spectrum of strata characterized by vastly differing preconditions and opportunities, including a highly competitive and socially privileged civic elite, a citizen body organized into demes and civic tribes, a wide range of corporate organizations and associations, and other more or less structured groups (such as military or ethnic), as well as distinct categories like mercenaries, settlers, commercial travelers, resident foreigners, and enslaved people.
 Reducing potential friction within such a complex social emulsion required investing significant resources to foster cohesion and counteract disintegrative forces and, from time to time, even to suppress open societal conflict or stasis (civil war).

-Royal investments in social cohesion first and foremost pertain to the king’s constant efforts to preserve peace, maintain security, and warrant civic eunomia (i.e., the proper constitution based on good legislation).
-Hellenistic kings appointed administrative officials and judicial officers to maintain public order within the cities, and they sent soldiers to protect and control the cities and their territories.
-They also invested in constructing and preserving the basic infrastructure (roads, bridges, aqueducts), public spaces (agorai, theater, gymnasia, temples), and military installations (camps, defense works, port infrastructure).
-Hellenistic kings also created incentives (granting of privileges, tax concessions, endowments, recognition of asylia) to relate the social commitment of the civic elites and loyalist population subgroups at the king’s service.
-Patronage and euergetic practice evolved into important axes of interaction between the kings and the cities: Through the role of the king as a benefactor, royal power was linked to local prosperity, and also the swift and authoritative administration of justice can be counted among the most essential tasks of a king concerning the cities.
+Royal investments in social cohesion first and foremost aimed to preserve peace, maintain security, and ensure civic eunomia (i.e., a proper constitution based on good legislation).
+Hellenistic kings appointed administrative officials and judicial officers to maintain public order within the cities of their kingdom, and soldiers were deployed to protect and control cities and their territories.
+They also invested in constructing and preserving basic infrastructure (roads, bridges, aqueducts), public spaces (agorai, theaters, gymnasia, temples), and military installations (camps, defense works, port infrastructure).
+Hellenistic kings also created incentives (granting of privileges, tax concessions, endowments, recognition of asylia) to deepen the social commitment of civic elites and loyalist subgroups at the king’s service.
+Patronage and euergetic practice evolved into important axes of interaction between kings and cities: Through the role of the king as a benefactor, royal power was linked to local prosperity, and the swift and authoritative administration of justice counted among his most essential tasks.
 In a fruitful relationship to the city, the Hellenistic ruler could forge his image as an ideal basileus, the antithesis of a tyrant.